dgwarlug47/notes2/content/blog/Urban Geography/Manhattan/ues.md

 - Most visited museum of the united states
 - Fifth most visited art museumf of the world
 - It has Autumn Rhythm by Jackson Pollock
+- [MYTAKE] This is by far my favourite museum in North America, there is nothing like it to me.
+Their painting section is one of the best in the world, it's at Manhattan, at Upper East side.
+It's very epic.

 ## Guggenheim